 “It’s based on a 250cc motorcycle” is about the only thing I can say about this Cafe Racer that isn’t all that exciting.
-Japanese custom builder Gull Craft debuted this Suzuki Goose 250 based Cafe Racer at the 2011 Yokohama Mooneyes Hot Rod and Custom show and she’s a real looker!
-"What the hell…
+Japanese custom builder Gull Craft debuted this Suzuki Goose 250-based Cafe Racer at the 2011 Yokohama Mooneyes Hot Rod and Custom Show and she’s a real looker!

 “What the hell is a Suzuki Goose!?”
-Well I’m glad you asked.
-Suzuki unleashed the Goose on the Japanse automotive market in 1992.
+Well, I’m glad you asked.
+Suzuki unleashed the Goose on the Japanese automotive market in 1992.
 Originally the motorcycle was a 350cc but for some crazy reason they decided a 250cc version was also required.
-In standard guise the Gooses air cooled, 4 stroke single cylinder engine produces about 30bhp and has a top speed just shy of the ton.
-In it’s standard dress the Goose isn’t a pretty bike (bet the name had you fooled though), it’s a bare bones, entry level, naked bike with similar styling to the Suzuki Hornet.
+In standard guise the Gooses air cooled, 4-stroke single-cylinder engine produces about 30bhp and has a top speed just shy of the ton.
+In its standard dress the Goose isn’t a pretty bike (bet the name had you fooled though), it’s a bare-bones, entry-level, naked bike with similar styling to the Suzuki Hornet.
 So as you can imagine Gull Craft had a fair bit of work to do to get this Suzuki looking this good.

 First off though the engine needed more power so a Yoshimura piston and Cam were installed and the capacity increased to 376cc.
-To feed the now much thirstier thumper a Keihin FCR 39mm Carb with a Gull Craft carbon fiber velocity stack was tucked up inside the frame.
-Gases are expelled via a custom stainless exhaust which when combined with the other performance upgrades takes this Goose in to Ton Up territory.
+To feed the now much thirstier thumper a Keihin FCR 39mm Carb with a Gull Craft carbon fibre velocity stack was tucked up inside the frame.
+Gases are expelled via a custom stainless exhaust which when combined with the other performance upgrades takes this Goose into Ton Up territory.

-Handling has also received an upgrade with a Yoshimura forks and an Ohlin shock on the rear.
+Handling has also received an upgrade with Yoshimura forks and an Ohlin shock on the rear.
 A lighter Over Racing swingarm and Bito Magtan rims have replaced the factory units and stopping power now comes from a Lockheed (front)/Brembo (rear) combination.
 Gull Craft specialise in custom fairings and body panels so all of the original Suzuki fairings were handed to the gods of garbage.
-The Type R Gull bikini fairing and the one off tank and tail section were all built in house.
-The Gull team also fabricated a large list of parts fitted to the Suzuki including the mirror, rear sets, carbon fender, fender goose neck mounts, speedo surround and filler cap.
+The Type R Gull bikini fairing and the one-off tank and tail section were all built in-house.
+The Gull team also fabricated a large list of parts fitted to the Suzuki including the mirror, rear sets, carbon fender, fender gooseneck mounts, speedo surround and filler cap.